 The Cisco Mediatrace initiator device can use either an on-demand or scheduled data collection session to perform a hop-by-hop discovery as well as collect the metrics of interest.
-Currently, the Mediatrace initiator must be a Cisco router or Cisco switch, and this guide focuses on how to use Mediatrace on these platforms.
+Currently, the Mediatrace initiator must be a Cisco router or Cisco switch.

-A typical example of when to use Cisco Mediatrace is for real-time troubleshooting after the network operator has been notified of a potentially degraded video conference as shown previously in Figure 4.
+A typical example of when to use Cisco Mediatrace is for real-time troubleshooting after the network operator has been notified of a potentially degraded video conference as shown previously in Figure 2.
 The notification may be reactive, as in the case of a complaint from the video conference users, or the notification may be proactive, when PerfMon thresholds for loss and jitter are configured on the WAN routers.
 The TCAs include all of the relevant information that is required for initiating a Mediatrace.

 Cisco Mediatrace identifies where the source of the loss was introduced by using the following steps.
 To identify the Mediatrace-enabled device that is nearest to both video endpoints V1 and V2, you run Mediatrace on the TCA-reporting router R2 to collect hop data.
 This requires two separate unidirectional traces, one from V1 to V2 and another from V2 to V1.
-The results from the traces are shown in Figure 6; these results indicate that the Mediatrace device nearest to V1 is switch SW1.
+The results from the traces are shown in Figure 4; these results indicate that the Mediatrace device nearest to V1 is switch SW1.
 The next Mediatrace should be sourced from SW1 to collect PerfMon metrics.